JB Hi-Fi

-JB Hi-Fi Limited is an Australian consumer electronics and home appliances retail company.
+JB Hi-Fi Limited is an Australian consumer electronics retail company.
 It is publicly listed on the Australian Securities Exchange.
 Its headquarters are located in Southbank, Melbourne, Victoria.

-As of June 2022 the company operates 213 stores across Australia and New Zealand including 199 JB Hi-Fi and JB Hi-Fi Home stores in Australia, and 14 JB Hi-Fi stores in New Zealand, in addition to 106 The Good Guys stores in Australia.
+As of June 2024, the company operates 330 stores across Australia and New Zealand including 205 JB Hi-Fi and JB Hi-Fi Home stores in Australia, and 19 JB Hi-Fi stores in New Zealand, in addition to 106 The Good Guys stores in Australia.

 History

 1974–2009

-JB Hi-Fi was established in the Melbourne suburb of Keilor East by John Barbuto (JB) in 1974, selling music and specialist hi-fi equipment.
+JB Hi-Fi was established in the Melbourne suburb of Keilor East by John Barbuto in 1974, selling music and specialist hi-fi equipment.
 Barbuto sold the business in 1983 to Richard Bouris, David Rodd and Peter Caserta, who expanded JB Hi-Fi into a chain of ten stores in Melbourne and Sydney turning over $150 million by 2000, when they sold the majority of their holding to private equity.
 It was subsequently floated on the ASX in October 2003.

 In July 2004, JB Hi-Fi bought 70% of the Clive Anthonys chain in Queensland.
 On 13 December 2006, JB Hi-Fi acquired the Hill and Stewart chain of 11 electronics stores selling and operating in New Zealand for NZ$17.5 million (A$15.3 million).
 JB Hi-Fi later established stores under their own JB Hi-Fi brand in 2007, and closed all Hill and Stewart stores in 2010.

 2010–2019

 In 2010, there were 10 JB Hi-Fi stores in New Zealand.
 In 2011, this increased to 13.

-On 22 September 2015, a man with Down Syndrome was refused entry into a JB Hi-Fi store in Brisbane, Australia, after being confused for another person who had been banned from the store.
-The resulting media attention resulted in CEO Richard Murray publicly apologising to the family.
+On 22 September 2015, a man with Down syndrome was refused entry into a JB Hi-Fi store in Brisbane, Australia, after being confused for another person with the same disability who had been banned from the store.
+The resulting media attention led CEO Richard Murray to apologise publicly to the family.

 On 13 September 2016, JB Hi-Fi announced its acquisition of The Good Guys, for $870 million, the acquisition resulted in JB Hi-Fi group enlarging its share of the Australian home appliances retail market to 29% and growing its share of the consumer electronics retail market to 24%.

 In August 2018, JB Hi-Fi was ranked as the equal 7th largest consumer electronics and home appliance retailer in the world.